Axlefublr/main/Notes/Change notes.md

-Keyhistory 0 because I have my own keycode getter :P

-Cmd as admin moved from on hold to #^

-Rolling eyes emoji hotkey added

-i in runner lets you write down some info to be displayed with Infos
+s in runner lets you skip the amount of seconds you put in

+Added hotkeys to scroll in all directions

+GetSelectionLength for snippets now uses Infos()